 Once you've selected an appropriate site in the landscape with preferred light and soil conditions, it's time to plant the tree.
 Plant it directly in the native soil without adding any amendments.

-- Remove all grass and weeds from a planting site that is approximately 3 feet in diameter.
-The unwanted growth robs the tree's roots of moisture and opens the tree up to damage from lawn equipment, which can damage the trunk opening it up to disease problems.
+- Remove all grass and weeds from a planting site that is approximately three feet in diameter.
+The unwanted growth robs the tree's roots of moisture and opens the tree up to damage from lawn equipment, which can damage the trunk and make it more vulnerable to disease problems.

 - Dig a hole that is two to three times deeper and wider than the root ball.
 This loosens the area so the roots have an easier time spreading throughout the planting site.

 - Backfill soil into the hole so you plant the tree no deeper than it was growing inside its container.
 Planting the jacaranda too deep puts undue stress upon the tree.

-- Fill the hole halfway with soil and tamp it down with your foot and water the area to release unwanted air pockets.
+- Fill the hole halfway with soil and tamp it down with your foot.
+Water the area to release unwanted air pockets.
 Finish filling the hole with soil and firm it up around the tree.

-- Apply a 3-inch layer of mulch spread evenly over the planting site to help the soil conserve moisture.
+- Apply a three inch layer of mulch spread evenly over the planting site to help the soil conserve moisture.
 Keep the mulch several inches away from the trunk so you do not open the area up to disease.